-In compliance with the rules of EMJMD programmes stated by the European Education and Culture Executive Agency (EACEA), no more than 3 applicants selected as scholarship holders may come from the same country.
+In compliance with the rules of EMJMD programmes stated by the European Education and Culture Executive Agency (EACEA), no more than 3 applicants selectedas scholarship holders in the same intake may come from the same country.
 This rule does not apply for self-funded students.

 - GENDER BALANCE